How a Federal Debt Default Would Impact Military Members

 How the government shutdown affects military members

 The United States reached its federal debt limit of 31.4 trillion dollars on Thursday, Jan.
 17, 2023.
-“Extraordinary measures” will be made, meaning the Treasury Department will need to move money around to make interest payments.
-This will buy Congress and President Joe Biden some time to come to an agreement about how to raise the federal debt ceiling.
+The Treasury Department has taken “extraordinary measures” to prevent the federal government from defaulting on its financial responsibilities.
+Congress and President Joe Biden are engaged in ongoing efforts to reach a consensus about how to raise the federal debt ceiling.

-If Congress does not agree on a federal budget by June, the government will default on its national debt and shut down.
+If Congress does not agree on a federal budget, the government will default on its national debt and shut down as early as June.
 A government shutdown could impact military pay.

 What is a Debt Default?